Want to Help Your Students Achieve Their Dreams? Start with Their Habits

 January 3rd, 2020

-There’s an unwritten understanding that educators should be supportive when students want to do great things with their lives.
-But we have to wonder: what is our responsibility to students who have big dreams but aren’t working towards them at all?
-We certainly don’t want to crush their spirits by saying their goals are unrealistic, but it’s also not helpful to merely say we believe in them.
-Instead, we can be of service when we help students understand that success doesn’t usually come from a single choice, but rather from the cumulative effects of repeated behaviors.
+We can empower students by helping them recognize that success is not the result of a single decision but rather the accumulation of repeated behaviors.
 Routines that support our health, productivity, and happiness facilitate the incremental progress necessary to achieve our goals.
 In other words, some of the most important decisions students will make about their lives are what their habits will be.

 Of course, as a teacher, you accept that you’ll frequently have to do some work beyond the school day, but it’s disheartening when it takes over your best opportunity to recharge after a busy week.
 So to crush that habit, the same cue can prompt a different behavior: using a file management system that assigns a specific time during the week to grade those papers, like “7th period prep” or “Wednesday, 2:30-3:30.”
 It still provides the same satisfaction of keeping the papers organized, but chunking the task in a visible way makes it more likely you’ll consider it an appointment you have to keep so you’re able to enjoy your weekend.